tanjirantu/tanjirantu.github.io/content/posts/nginx-proxy-manager/index.md

 docker-compose up -d
 {{< /highlight >}}

 Now go to this url: `http://your_server_ip_address:81` Login with the default credentials.
-Keep in mind that you have to allow `port 81` from your firewall settings.

 ```
 Email address: admin@example.com
 Password: changeme
 ```

 This is how your basic configuration will look like.
+Feel free to setup your custom domain for Nginx Proxy Manager.
 ![MarineGEO circle logo](dashboard-adding-proxy-host.png "MarineGEO logo")
 {{< css.inline >}}